Rapid City Education Association distributing flyers, offering a chance at a $20 giftcard if they talk to voters.

 I’m sure there are some federal labor rules which permit labor union communications to members at the place of work.

-And while there are laws against paying for petition signature collection, offering the opportunity of a $20 gift card to union members for teachers to talk to people about the RCEA’s selected candidates isn’t going to run afoul of any laws.. but the appearance of it might be a turnoff, as evidenced by the Penn Co GOP’s unhappiness over the issue.
+And while there are laws against paying for petition signature collection, offering the opportunity/raffle of a $20 gift card to union members for teachers to talk to people about the RCEA’s selected candidates isn’t going to run afoul of any laws.. and is kind of cheap.

+But the appearance of it might be a turnoff, as evidenced by the Penn Co GOP’s unhappiness over the issue.

-One thought on “Rapid City Education Association distributing flyers, offering a chance at a $20 giftcard if they talk to voters.”
+14 thoughts on “Rapid City Education Association distributing flyers, offering a chance at a $20 giftcard if they talk to voters.”

 Preeerty sure this is illegal.